Wardair

 Wardair Canada was a privately run Canadian airline, founded by Max Ward in 1952 under the name Wardair Ltd, before formally changing its name to "Wardair Canada" in 1976.
-The airline was acquired by and folded into Canadian Airlines in 1989.
+The airline was acquired by and merged into Canadian Airlines in 1989.

 History

 In 1946, Maxwell W. Ward founded the Polaris Charter Company in Yellowknife, NWT.
 In 1952 the airline was formed as Wardair and operations began on 6 June 1953 using a single engine de Havilland Canada Otter.
-In 1962, it entered the trans-atlantic charter market and changed its name to Wardair Canada Ltd. On 1 January 1976, the name was changed to Wardair Canada (1975) Ltd and yet again on 10 June 1977 to Wardair International Ltd.
+In 1962, it entered the trans-atlantic charter market and changed its name to Wardair Canada Ltd. On January 1, 1976, the name was changed to Wardair Canada (1975) Ltd and yet again on June 10, 1977, to Wardair International Ltd.

 Wardair provided domestic service in Quebec, Manitoba, Ontario, British Columbia, and Alberta, as well as international service to Europe, the United States, and several Caribbean and South American countries.
 On March 31, 1989, the Canadian Transportation Agency approved the sale of Wardair to Canadian Airlines International.